tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/创建请求/创建请求概述_intl_en.md

 Since the access to COS over the internet involves the ISP network, which may prohibit you from testing connectivity using tools such as `ping` or `traceroute` of the ICMP protocol, it is recommended to use the tools of the TCP protocol to test connectivity.
 >!The access via the Internet may involve multiple network environments.
 If the access is not smooth, check your local network linkage, or contact the local ISP.

-If your ISP allows you to use the ICMP protocol, you can use the `ping`, `traceroute` or `mtr` tools to check your link.
+If your ISP allows you to use the ICMP protocol, you can use the `ping`, `traceroute` or `mtr` tools to check your linkage.
 Otherwise, you can use the `psping` (Windows environment; download at the Microsoft official website) or such tools as `tcping` (cross-platform software) to test the latency.

 #### Test via a private network